colonial-heritage/integration/packages/iiif-change-processor/README.md

-# Change Fetcher
+# IIIF Change Processor

-CLI for fetching changes from a remote service
+CLI for processing changes from a remote service

 ## Build